 Single-page sites might be the ideal solution for a start-up company with a limited budget and a very specific customer base.
 You’ll find lots of inspiration on the One Page Love website.

-They may also be good for sites which are only accessible for a limited time, with off-site awareness and social PR being the main driver for traffic.
+They may also be good for sites that are only accessible for a limited time, with off-site awareness and social PR being the main driver of traffic.
 A good example of this may be a one-off event.

 Small businesses may be tempted by both options.
 Our article on what makes the ideal small business website may help clarify the decision-making process.

 If you own an established company and are looking to revamp your website and increase your search ranking through improved SEO, choosing a single-page solution would be a step backwards, causing your ranking to plummet.

 If you are a startup, small business or a larger company that is looking to create a new website for your brand, feel free to get in touch with us at LWDA.
 We’ll be more than happy to talk through your requirements and suggest the best solution for your company.